Jean-Michel Basquiat: Rise to fame and success: 1980–1986

 In June 1980, Basquiat participated in The Times Square Show, a multi-artist exhibition sponsored by Collaborative Projects Incorporated (Colab) and Fashion Moda.
 He was noticed by various critics and curators, including Jeffrey Deitch, who mentioned him in an article titled "Report from Times Square" in the September 1980 issue of Art in America.
 In February 1981, Basquiat participated in the New York/New Wave exhibition, curated by Diego Cortez at New York's P.S.1.
 Italian artist Sandro Chia recommended Basquiat's work to Italian dealer Emilio Mazzoli, who promptly bought 10 paintings for Basquiat to have a show at his gallery in Modena, Italy in May 1981.
 In December 1981, art critic Rene Ricard published "The Radiant Child" in Artforum magazine, the first extensive article on Basquiat.
 During this period, Basquiat painted many pieces on objects he found in the streets, such as discarded doors.

 Basquiat sold his first painting, Cadillac Moon (1981), to Debbie Harry, lead singer of the punk rock band Blondie, for $200 after they had filmed Downtown 81 together.
 He also appeared as a disc jockey in the 1981 Blondie music video "Rapture", a role originally intended for Grandmaster Flash.
 At the time, Basquiat was living with his girlfriend, Suzanne Mallouk, who financially supported him as a waitress.

 In September 1981, art dealer Annina Nosei invited Basquiat to join her gallery at the suggestion of Sandro Chia.
 Soon after, he participated in her group show Public Address.
 She provided him with materials and a space to work in the basement of her gallery.
-In 1982, Nosei arranged for him to move into a loft which also served as a studio at 101 Crosby Street in SoHo.
+In 1982, Nosei arranged for him to move into a loft, which also served as a studio at 101 Crosby Street in SoHo.
 He had his first American one-man show at the Annina Nosei Gallery in March 1982.
 He also painted in Modena for his second Italian exhibition in March 1982.
-Feeling exploited, that show was canceled because he was expected to make eight paintings in one week.
+With Basquiat saying he felt exploited, that show was canceled because he was expected to make eight paintings in one week.

-By the summer of 1982, Basquiat had left the Annina Nosei Gallery and gallerist Bruno Bischofberger became his worldwide art dealer.
+By the summer of 1982, Basquiat had left the Annina Nosei Gallery, and gallerist Bruno Bischofberger became his worldwide art dealer.
 In June 1982, at 21, Basquiat became the youngest artist to ever take part in Documenta in Kassel, Germany.
-His works were exhibited alongside Joseph Beuys, Anselm Kiefer, Gerhard Richter, Cy Twombly and Andy Warhol.
+His works were exhibited alongside Joseph Beuys, Anselm Kiefer, Gerhard Richter, Cy Twombly, and Andy Warhol.
 Bischofberger gave Basquiat a one-man show at his Zurich gallery in September 1982, and arranged for him to meet Warhol for lunch on October 4, 1982.
 Warhol recalled, "I took a Polaroid and he went home and within two hours a painting was back, still wet, of him and me together."
 The painting, Dos Cabezas (1982), ignited a friendship between them.
 Basquiat was photographed by James Van Der Zee for an interview with Henry Geldzahler published in the January 1983 issue of Warhol's Interview magazine.